korlando7/QAProject/README.md

 1. Open the QAProject directory in the terminal
 2. Run all tests by typing in `$ nightwatch -e chrome,firefox,internet_explorer_10,safari,android_s4_emulator,iphone_6_simulator`
-   You can ommit any of the envrionments and type in `$ nightwatch -e chrome, firefox` for example
+   You can omit any of the envrionments and type in `$ nightwatch -e chrome, firefox` for example
 3. Tests will run on Saucelabs in your account dashboard and will show in console after completing